eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/transformation-matrices.md

 *Resulting code:* [`step054-vanilla`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step054-vanilla)
 ````

-we have been manipulating **transforms** in our shader code at multiple occasions already: offset of the 2D scene, viewport ratio, rotation of the 3D object.
+We have been manipulating **transforms** in our shader code at multiple occasions already: offset of the 2D scene, viewport ratio, rotation of the 3D object.
 This chapter presents **a proper and unified way** of handling these.
 This will lead us in the next part to the introduction of the **perspective** transform!

 This chapter introduces mathematical concepts.
-I want to reassure the ones of you who do not feel comfortable with math: I try to introduce as smoothly as possible and to always justify its use.
+I want to reassure those of you who do not feel comfortable with math: I try to introduce as smoothly as possible and to always justify its use.
 Think of it as a way to **learn math thanks to 3D** and not the other way around!

 A common formalism
 ------------------